Charles H. DePuy

 First Sergeant Charles H. DePuy (September 8, 1842 – January 6, 1935) was an American soldier who fought in the American Civil War.
-DePuy received the country's highest award for bravery during combat, the Medal of Honor, for his action during the Battle of the Crater in Petersburg, Virginia on 30 July 1864.
-He was honored with the award on 30 July 1896.
+DePuy received the United States' highest award for bravery during combat, the Medal of Honor, for his action during the Battle of the Crater in Petersburg, Virginia on July 30, 1864.
+He was honored with the award on July 30, 1896.

 Biography

-DePuy was born in Sherman, Michigan, on 8 September 1842.
+DePuy was born in Sherman, Michigan, on September 8, 1842.
 He enlisted into the 1st Michigan Sharpshooters.
-He died on 6 January 1935 and his remains are interred at the Evergreen Cemetery in Michigan.
+He died on January 6, 1935, and his remains are interred at the Evergreen Cemetery in Michigan.

 Medal of Honor citation

 Being an old artillerist, aided General Bartlett in working the guns of the dismantled fort.